-At Blue Raven Solar, We Have Three Values
+At Blue Raven Solar, we have three values:

-1. Develop a High-Trust Culture
+- Develop a High-Trust Culture

-2. Be Efficient
+- Be Efficient

-3. Continuously Improve
+- Continuously Improve

-1a: Keep commitments to homeowners, sales reps, employees, installers, technicians, vendors, and investors
+1A: Keep commitments to homeowners, sales reps, employees, installers, technicians, vendors, and investors

-1b: Close the loop – report back to each other
+1B: Close the Loop – report back to each other

-1c: Respect and empower one another, and
+1C: Respect and empower one another

 Is this counter-intuitive?

-Wouldn’t you think that a trusting culture would rather have people nod their heads “yes” most of the time?
-Doesn’t disagreement invite conflict?
+Wouldn’t you think a trusting culture would rather have people nod their heads “yes” most of the time?

-These are the people who speak truth to you, even when it might be difficult or upsetting.
-These are the people you trust (or at least these are the people you should trust)!
+These are the individuals who speak the truth to you, even when it might be difficult or upsetting, and they do it because they want you to be better.
+These are the people you trust (or, at least, these are the people you should trust)!

 Now, when we do disagree, we like to do it constructively.

 We all come from different backgrounds and experiences.
-I love the culture we are providing to disagree constructively – as people are aware this is a value, they listen and understand more openly than feeling attacked at a given situation.
+I love the culture we are providing to disagree constructively – as people are aware, this is a value; they listen and understand more openly than feeling attacked at a given situation.

 We are always looking for ways to improve.
 Sometimes we disagree with one another when trying to figure out the best way to approach a problem.
-I feel like we do a good job of hearing everyone out, and using information and data to help back our decision making.
+I feel like we do a good job of hearing everyone out and using information and data to help back our decision making.

 One of the best things at Blue Raven is that no matter what you talk about and who you talk about it with your opinion or idea is respected, even if it is disagreed with.
 Instead of a fight, you get a constructive conversation.
 You learn a new perspective and you might even change your opinion or idea and they could possibly do the same.
 I personally am a very stubborn person and set in my ways.
-Everyday when I come to work, I let that guard down and leave my stubbornness at home.
+Every day when I come to work, I let that guard down and leave my stubbornness at home.
 It is a big relief.

 Recently I was able to dispute the way a metric of mine was measured with a supervisor.
 We were able to have a constructive conversation while still disagreeing.

+Everyone has different ways to accomplish goals, sometimes it is different than mine or others’, but we always seem to find a way to handle it together.
 Debating direction and execution is a way of life at Blue Raven.
 There are many confident and bright people who work here — and that translates into strong opinions.
-Unlike other places I’ve worked where people don’t question why things are done a certain way, it’s expected to disagree and debate the validity of both sides to make a decision.
+Unlike other places I have worked where people do not question why things are done a certain way, it is expected to disagree and debate the validity of both sides to make a decision.

 We frequently have differing opinions, but we use them to fuel discussion and improvement.

 Once in a while, my unique professional experience and personal convictions call on me to be the one who either disagrees or, at least offers constructive criticism of business strategies my team is outlining.
-When that has happened here, I’ve always felt like my coworkers have heard me out, and either made rational counterpoints or reached agreeable compromises.
+When that has happened here, I have always felt like my coworkers have heard me out, and either made rational counterpoints or reached agreeable compromises.

 In training when giving opinions on how to do a process, our trainer would disagree with us constructively without making us feel dumb or inadequate and would guide us back on the right path or correct answer.